duck-bongos/py-argmerge/docs/examples.md

 # Exaples
-Below, we'll show you how to display the keywords from each source, how to skip using the `threshold` decorator entirely, then walk through examples that build on each other to show how arguments are overwritten.
+Below, we'll show you how to display the keywords from each source, how to bypass using the `threshold` decorator entirely, then walk through examples that build on each other to show how arguments are overwritten.

 ## Tracing
 We added the ability to trace the source of each keyword argument.
 We set this using `threshold`'s kwarg `trace_level`. `trace_level` uses the [`loguru` package for logging](https://github.com/Delgan/loguru) and accepts the following arguments (case insenitive):